edejesus196/Chest_X-Ray_Images/README.md

 Pneumonia can be detected in x ray images of the lungs.
 There are three types of pneumonia: bronchopneumonia, atypical pneumonia and Lobar pnuemonia.
 Each type has discernible patterns that appear in x rays.

-The image below shows a case of Bronchopneumonia, which shows up as patchy areas and spreads thought the longs.
+The image below shows a case of Bronchopneumonia, which shows up as patchy areas and spreads throughout the lungs.
 <p><img src="./images/X-ray_of_bronchopneumonia.png" width="235" height="256" style="float:left"></p>

 Atypical pneumonia commonly  concentrates in the perihilar region of the lungs.